RakshithKothuru/Computer-Architecture/README_Memories.md

 - One access transistor
 - One storage capacitor

-The word line controls the access transistor, while the bit line is used for reading and writing.
+The word line controls the transistor, and the bit line is used for reading and writing.

 ### Write Operation

-1. The required data is driven onto the bit line.
+1. Data is applied to the bit line.
 2. The word line is activated.
-3. The access transistor turns ON.
-4. The storage capacitor is charged or discharged.
+3. The capacitor is charged or discharged.
-5. The word line is deactivated.
+4. The word line is deactivated.

-The charged and discharged states represent logic `1` and logic `0`.
+The capacitor's charged and discharged conditions represent binary values.

 ### Read Operation